 Mission Estate Winery

 Mission is the oldest winery in Napier, and situated in an old estate that is my future home.
-The grounds were gorgeous, and it was clear why this is one of the most popular event venues in the area.
-It was here that we had our very first taste of viognier, and it was here that we learned we don’t particularly like viognier.
+The grounds were gorgeous.
+It was clear why this is one of the most popular event venues in the area.
+Here, we had our very first taste of viognier, and we learned we don’t particularly like viognier.
 The sommelier was a great host, however, and our tastings were off to a successful start.

 Jenne recommended we stop here for lunch and test out their cheese board.
-Obviously, as soon as I heard “amazing cheese board,” my brain spasmed and I was flying like the wind toward true bliss.
+Obviously, as soon as I heard “amazing cheese board,” my brain spasmed.
+I was flying like the wind toward true bliss.

 She was correct in this recommendation, and we also loved Church Road’s red blends.
-Bonus points are awarded because while we were noshing, a truckload of grapes arrived and we were able to watch some of the early steps of the wine-making process:
+Bonus points are awarded because while we were noshing, a truckload of grapes arrived.
+We were able to watch, firsthand, some of the early steps of the wine-making process:

 After Church Road, the hubs thought it was time to work off our cheese board and take the scenic route to our next stop.
 He’s so bossy.